 Cherry blossom season is gorgeous, there is nothing like it in the world!
 If you miss the cherry blossoms, you can see tulips, wisteria, roses, azaleas, irises, lavender and hydrangea (in that order!).

 Fall is also spectacular with the leaves changing colors.
 Kyoto is amazing in this season.
 The only downside to travel inthe spring & fall is the hordes of domestic tourists- you also have to reserve a hotel room months in advance in these seasons.

 June is rainy season, there are no public holidays and people are busy slaving away at work & kids are in school, so it is an ideal time to travel in Japan.
 The rain is not constant and the summer humidity hasn't kicked in yet- good time to come to Japan!

 Summer has beer gardens, festivals galore and fireworks almost every weekend in various areas around the nation during the months of July & August.The downside is that it is stiflingly hot and humid.
 You will be dripping with sweat constantly (akin to being in a sauna) but that makes the beer & cold sake taste so much more enjoyable!

 Winter has great skiing, fabulous food but can be bloody cold. over 7 years ago

-hello :) about 5 years agoAnswered by me via WorldNomads.com
+hello :) over 5 years agoAnswered by me via WorldNomads.com

 I hear end of OCT -1st week of Nov. to view the Red maple leaves turning their colors.
 I heard to visit Hoikkado (msp) about 5 years agoAnswered by Kim via WorldNomads.com